All babies wake at night. As children get older, they wake less and sleep for longer periods.

 Start your new routine at a time that suits.
 Don't try to establish a new routine if you are going to be out for a couple of nights or if your child is unwell.

-There are different ways of helping a child to settle to sleep.
+There are different ways to help your child to settle to sleep.
 You can stay in the room, you can cuddle them off to sleep, you can check on them regularly or you can close the door and stay away.
 All have their advantages and disadvantages, and it’s important that you choose an approach that suits you and your child.
 If they are old enough to understand, tell your child what is going to happen, and what you expect.

 Before leaving the room, check your child is comfortable and has all that they need.
 Remind your child to stay quietly in bed.
 Once you’ve left the room, try to stay away.
 If you go back in, your child will want you to go back in later, and the next night, and the next night.